What you’ll do

 Running for real

-Switch from --dry-run --device cpu to a GPU host:
+Switch from--dry-run --device cpu to a GPU host:

-Forge auto-detects the GPU via nvidia-smi, boots vLLM with the baseline
+nvidia-smi, boots vLLM with the baseline

 config, and runs the same loop.
 Each experiment takes 5–15 minutes (first